tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 * **Data:** a series of one or more symbols given meaning by acts of interpretation.
 * **Database:** an organized collection of data.
 * **Data field:** holds a single attribute of an entity.
-For example, a date field "15th of October 2018" can be treated as a single data, the birthdate, or three separate fields, meaning day, month, and year.
+For example, a date field "15th of October 2018" can be treated as a single piece of data, _the birthdate_, or three separate fields, meaning the day, month, and year.
 * **Record:** a compilation of fields containing exactly one value.
-For instance, an employee record might contain fields like name, address, and birthdate;
+For instance, an employee record might contain fields like name, address, and birthdate.
 * **File:** a collection of related records.
 * **Network:** a group or system of interconnected computers and other hardware devices.
-* **Node:** or members of a network, connected through communication channels that enable them to exchange data and share resources.
+* **Node:** a member of a network, connected through communication channels that enable them to exchange data and share resources.
-* **Protocol:** set of rules governing the exchange or transmission of data between devices.
+* **Protocol:** a set of rules governing the exchange or transmission of data between devices.
 * **Document:** a set of structured data that has a beginning and an end.
 * **Client:** in a network, a client refers to a computer that is capable of obtaining information and applications from a server.
 * **Server:** refers to a computer or computer program, which manages access to a centralized resource or service in a network.

 </ExpansionPanel>

-In the following, you get to revisit the concept of data transfers and how protocols in networking can solve problems in a hierarchy-free, fault-prone environment when it comes to network failures.
+Now it is time to revisit the concept of data transfers and how protocols in networking can solve problems in a hierarchy-free, fault-prone environment when it comes to network failures.

 ## Data transfer

 The most basic attribute of a network is the ability to transfer data between computers.
-Let us briefly recall how that process works.
+Here is a brief recap of how that process works.

 Imagine two computers that are connected and have access to two different databases: